-To apply for federal financial aid, students should follow these steps:
+To apply for federal financial aid, you should follow these steps:

 1. Complete the Free Application for Federal Student Aid (FAFSA) at www.FAFSA.gov.
-Once the FAFSA has been submitted, the student's information will be forwarded to the Office of Financial Services at Oklahoma Christian University.
+Once the FAFSA has been submitted, your information will be forwarded to the Office of Financial Services at Oklahoma Christian University.

-2. Students must then complete the Graduate School of Theology Student Data Form.
+2. Next, complete the Graduate School of Theology Student Data Form.

-3. Once OC has received your FAFSA information, they may need additional paperwork, such as an Independent Verification Worksheet, your signed federal tax return, or an Asset Information Worksheet.
-They will contact you if additional paperwork is needed.
+3. Once Financial Services has received your FAFSA information, they may need additional paperwork from you, such as an Independent Verification Worksheet, your signed federal tax return, or an Asset Information Worksheet.
+Your personal financial counselor will contact you if additional paperwork is needed.

-4. After all of your paperwork is completed, the Office of Financial Services will determine your eligibility for financial aid.
+4. After all of your paperwork is completed, the Financial Services office will determine your eligibility for financial aid.
 They will then send you an award letter.